Which country is cheaper, Portugal or Greece?

 Since Portugal has large cities, you'll find plenty of things to do.
 Lisbon and Porto are the largest cities in Portugal, and they each offer a unique atmosphere and vibe.
 Lisbon was built on seven hills, and you can find one of them topped with a castle overlooking the surrounding area.
 Much of the old town area is a winding path of streets made out of steps.
 Cathedrals, museums, restaurants, and a great transportation network are also mixed in.
 Porto is the wine capital and straddles the river Douro with high bridges and colorful houses.
 Check out the wine cellars and wine museums along with the historical sights.

-Greece has some large cities to see.
+Greece has a few big cities with some fun activities.
 Athens is the only true large city in Greece, and here you'll find plenty of activities.
 The history here is the main attraction, as the ancient Acropolis anchors a variety of classical historic sites and a variety of museums dedicated to ancient culture.
 Plenty of restaurants, hotels, cafes, bars, nightlife, and shopping are found in various neighborhoods around the metropolitain region.

 Since Greece offers plenty of small towns and villages with a variety of activities, it attracts plenty of visitors, too.
 Many of the 227 islands, along with much of the mainland, is home to a large number of quaint small Greek towns, many of which have typical whitewashed buildings, cute harbors, traditional churches, and fantastic local shops and cafes.
 Some of the best small towns to visit include Oia, Fira, and Imerovigli on the island of Santorini.
 Here you'll find white buildings with blue domes overlooking the mountainous coastline and clear waters below.
 Mykonos town is another beautiful place with winding streets, windmills, and fishing boats in the harbor.
 Corfu town has even more terrific streets with shops and restaurants that line the clear waters just off shore.
 Parikia on Paros is popular for many of the same reasons described above, as are Chora on Patmos, Rhodes town, and Agios Nikolaos on Crete.
 Napflio is not far from Athens, has a nice waterfront, and sits next to high cliffs overlooking the sea.
 No matter where you travel in Greece, you're bound to come across some delightful small towns, so make time to see them.